einbahnstrasse/MHL-Physical-Modeling/story-curves.md

 _Enable German subtitles if it would help._

+Kurt Vonnegut (1922-2007) was an author of fiction with an engineering background, and thought mathetmatically about how to tell his stories, which include notable works such as _Slauterhouse-Five, Cat's Cradle, Breakfast of Champions, A Man Without a Country,_ and other novels.

 {% include video id="S5BhQiny7O0" provider="youtube" %}

 > "Well there's no reason why the simple shapes of stories can't be fed into computers.
 They have beautiful shapes. [...]
-It's the same of the curve that matters and not their origins." —Kurt Vonnegut
+It's the shape of the curve that matters and not their origins." —Kurt Vonnegut

 ### 2. Study the Patch